A typical New Year's Eve in Vienna

 The magnificent sight of Vienna's St. Stephen's Cathedral is probably known to everyone who has ever heard of Vienna.
 However, only a few are familiar with the sound of its biggest bell, because the Pummerin only rings out on special occasions.
 One of these is the change of year: Right on the stroke of midnight, the bell in Vienna's St. Stephen's Cathedral strikes exactly twelve times to herald in the new year.
 The strike of the bell can be heard almost everywhere in Vienna, although this is mainly because many radio and TV channels broadcast the sound live, before traditionally playing the Blue Danube Waltz.
 That's when pretty much every dancing leg swings in three-four time: Whether at home, on Stephansplatz, or at a New Year's Eve party.

-5 The cherry on top: Splendor at the sausage stand
+5. The cherry on the top at the sausage stand

 Like the obligatory New Year's kiss at midnight, the cherry on the top of the perfect New Year's Eve celebration in Vienna is the visit to a Viennese sausage stand.
 Worth a special mention is the Bitzinger sausage stand at the Albertina.
 Not only is it a few minutes' walk from St. Stephen's Cathedral but apart from sausage stand classics such as Käsekrainer, Waldviertler or Sacherwürstel also serves up a glass or two of sparkling wine or freshly drawn beer from the barrel – all in the right glasses, of course.